 A holistic approach doesn’t mean covering every possible route and paying every possible expense!
 It just means identifying what’s essential to your business strategy and prioritising methods which provide the best results.

 However, that doesn’t mean ‘just a website’ will do.
 You can throw a website together in a weekend – and there are dozens of tools you can use to do so cheaply.
 The question is: what kind of problems does it solve?

 - Does it present you professionally, and make you appear trustworthy?

 - Does it persuade your audience to make a purchase or book an appointment?

 - Does it even get an audience in the first place?
 Where are you marketing it, and how?

-I’m not a web designer.
+A confession: I’m not a web designer.

 It’s true.
 I started out designing and building websites, it’s what I’m known for, and I still enjoy the process.
 But that’s usually one tiny piece of the puzzle.